TrueDefault/4-BitStochasticNumberGenerator/docs/info.md

 ## How to test

-Use the clock to simulate values
+Use the clock to simulate values and see it work

 ## External hardware